feross/cs253.stanford.edu/src/pages/assign3.md

 We will grade your fingerprinting technique under the following situations, and will award points if the corresponding criteria for the return value of `fingerprint.js` are met.

 * Returns the same identifier (in the latest stable version of Google Chrome) when opening the provided HTML page, closing the tab, opening a new tab, and browsing to the page again.
-(14 points)
+(7 points)
 * Returns a different identifier when browsing to the page from a different browser (choose from: Mozilla Firefox, Safari, or Brave), as a proxy for different users.
-(11 points)
+(7 points)
 * Returns the same identifier (in Google Chrome) even after clearing browser data (e.g. cookies, cache, localStorage, etc.) in Google Chrome's settings.
 (7 points)
 * Returns the same identifier even after clearing browser data in one additional browser (choose from: Mozilla Firefox, Safari, or Brave).
-(2 points)
+(5 points)
+* Returns a different identifier when browsing to the page from Chrome on your device vs. Chrome on another device.
+In other words, your fingerprinting technique does not merely identify which type of browser (e.g. Chrome vs. Firefox) the user is using.
+(7 points)
-* Fingerprinting works in incognito/private browser mode.
-(2 points)
+* Returns the same identifier across incognito/private browser mode sessions.
+(3 points)

 ## Part 2: Short Answer Questions (24 points, 6 per question)